 - The Board will schedule regular executive sessions where non-management directors (i.e., directors who are not company officers and may or may not qualify as "independent" directors) meet without management participation.
 The Chair of the Board, if not also serving as the Chief Executive Officer of the Company, shall preside at each executive session.
 If the Chair of the Board is also serving as the Chief Executive Officer of the Company, the Chair of the Nominating and Governance Committee, or in his or her absence, a non-management director selected by the Nominating and Governance Committee, shall preside at each executive session.
-The Board or the Company will establish methods by which interested parties may communicate directly with the presiding director or with the non-management directors of the Board, either individually or as a group, and cause such methods to be disclosed.
-At least once a year the Board will schedule a regular executive session where only independent directors will meet without management participation. - The Board shall at all times maintain an Audit Committee, a Nominating and Governance Committee, a Compensation Committee, an Environmental and Social Responsibility Committee, a Finance Committee and a Risk Oversight Committee, which must operate in accordance with applicable law, their respective charters as adopted and amended from time to time by the Board, and the applicable rules of the Securities and Exchange Commission and the New York Stock Exchange.
-The Board may also establish such other committees as it deems appropriate and delegate to such committees such authority permitted by applicable law and the Company's Bye-Laws as the Board sees fit.
-Consideration will be given to rotating committee chairmen and members periodically, but the Board does not believe that such a rotation should be required. - The Nominating and Governance Committee shall have the responsibility of recommending to the Board potential nominees for director.
+The Board or the Company will establish methods by which interested parties may communicate directly with the presiding director or with the non-management directors of the Board, either individually or as a group, and cause such methods to be disclosed. - At least once a year the Board will schedule a regular executive session where only independent directors will meet without non-independent directors' or management's participation.
+Additional meetings may be called from time to time by the Chair of the Board. - The Board shall at all times maintain an Audit Committee, a Nominating and Governance Committee, a Compensation Committee, an Environmental and Social Responsibility Committee, a Finance Committee and a Risk Oversight Committee, which must operate in accordance with applicable law, their respective charters as adopted and amended from time to time by the Board, and the applicable rules of the Securities and Exchange Commission and the New York Stock Exchange.
+Consistent with the rules of the New York Stock Exchange, all members of the Audit Committee, Nominating and Governance Committee, and Compensation Committee shall be independent.
+The Board may also establish such other committees as it deems appropriate and delegate to such committees such authority permitted by applicable law and the Company's Bye-Laws as the

+Board sees fit.
+Consideration will be given to rotating committee chairs and members periodically, but the Board does not believe that such a rotation should be required.

+• The Nominating and Governance Committee shall have the responsibility of recommending to the Board potential nominees for director.
 In fulfilling this responsibility, the Nominating and Governance Committee shall consider potential nominees for director recommended by shareholders but that committee has no obligation to recommend such candidates to the Board for nomination.